phoniks2k/pxlya/README.md

 node backup.js REDIS_URL_CANVAS REDIS_URL_BACKUP BACKUP_DIRECTORY [INTERVAL] [COMMAND]
 ```

-Make sure to get the order right, because the backup redis instance will be overwritten every hour.
+Make sure to get the order right, because the backup redis instance will be overwritten every day.
 Interval is the time in minutes between incremential backups.
 If interval is undefined, it will just make one backup and then exit.
 If command is defined, it will be executed after every backup (just one command, with no arguments, like "dosomething.sh"), this is useful for synchronisation with a storage server i.e..
+Look into utils/backupServer for some scripts and info on how to run it.

-Alternatively you can run it with pm2, just like pixelplanet.
+You can run it with pm2, just like pixelplanet.
 An example ecosystem-backup.example.yml file will be located in the build directory.

 Note:
 - You do not have to run backups or historical view, it's optional.